BEAST-Fitting/beast/docs/install.rst

 There are 2 possible locations for the required library files.
 The possible locations are (in the order the code will search for them):

-1. In a directory designated by a BEAST_LIBS environment variable
+1. In a directory designated by a BEAST_LIBS environment variable.
 2. In the ``.beast`` directory in the home directory of the current user (ie, ``~/.beast``);
    this is usually the easiest and will be automatically created if it doesn't exist.